iGlitch/glitchify/README.md

 - One of the compatible devices from the compatibility list.

 ## Install
-- Flash the .zip from the Releases tab using Magisk Manager or TWRP.
+- Flash the .zip in MM.

 ## Device Compatibility
 ```